cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 non-malicious) attacker after registration has happened.

 This risk can be avoided by using a Key Encapsulation Mechanism (KEM) like HPKE
-{{I-D.irtf-cfrg-hpke}}.
+{{?I-D.irtf-cfrg-hpke}}.
 Implementations would use the server's public key received in the registration response to encrypt the record sent in the last registration message from the client to the server.